 It is important that all competitors are aware of the information contained in this programme.
 It tells you how to get to the venues, important information about starting and finishing procedures and, combined with the attached start time lists, when to be there.
 Each student should be at the competition venue at least 45 minutes before his/her start time.
 As well as this copy, the programme will be available on www.papo.org.nz if you wish to direct parents to the web for this information.
 Please also note the First Aid provision arrangements as below.

-Registration which is at the Event Centre and adjacent to the finish areas each day will be open from 9:30am each day.
+Registration which is at the Event Centre and adjacent to the finish areas each day will be open from 11am on the first day (Thursday 19th for the Sprint); 9:30am on the Long day (Friday 20th), and 8:30am on the last day (Saturday 21st for the Relays).
 It would be appreciated if the team manager collects the registration pack for each school, rather than individual children.
 At registration you will be given the hire e-cards allocated to your students for the weekend.
 It is important that each student (or pair if entered as such) uses the e-card with the number allocated as per the accompanying list.
 There will also be copies of the control descriptions for those on white courses.